When to wear a face mask

 The Queensland Health video

-protecting yourself and the community: mask-wearing for adolescents will help students to understand why wearing a face mask is important.
+protecting yourself and the community: mask-wearing for adolescents will help children of all ages to understand why wearing a face mask is important.
 It provides tips for the kind of mask to wear and how to wear it properly.

 Volunteers, family members, contractors and other visitors

-* Dedicated school transport services are for students to travel to and from school and school-related or outside school hours care activities such as inter-school sport, excursions and camps.
+Face masks are not required to be worn when travelling on dedicated school transport services.
+These services are for students to travel to and from school and school-related or outside school hours care activities such as inter-school sport, excursions and camps.
 Services include specialist school transport for students with disability in minibus and taxi services.